I could smell the frustration coming from the young man from way across the room.

-What does all this mean for you?
+What does all this mean for how you lead?

-However, you have to become your own detective and find out which type of team, or even if both, exist in your business.
+However, you have to become your own leadership detective and find out which type of team, or even if both, exist in your business.
 And then you have to decide how to lead each team.

 Is there a set of leadership and teamwork strategies I can use for both types of team?

-Leadership and teamwork strategies: how to lead like a boss!
+Leadership and teamwork strategies:

 1. Become a supportive and knowledgeable team leader